-A Federal Pell Grant provides grants to students who meet eligibility requirements according to federal guidelines.
+A Federal Pell Grant is awarded to students who meet eligibility requirements according to federal guidelines.
 The amount received is determined by your expected family contribution and enrollment.
 Pell Grants are prorated based on your enrollment.
 There is a maximum amount of Federal Pell Grant funds you can receive over your lifetime - read more about Pell Grant Lifetime Eligibility.

 Federal Supplemental Educational Opportunity Grant

-SEOG is awarded to Pell-eligible students with exceptional need according to federal and institutional guidelines.
-Funding is limited to eligible students enrolled at least half-time who meet PCC priority timelines.
-Grants are prorated based on your enrollment.
+The Supplemental Educational Opportunity Grant (SEOG) is awarded to Pell-eligible students with exceptional need according to federal and institutional guidelines.
+Funding is limited to enrolled students who meet PCC priority timelines.

 Oregon Opportunity Grant

 The Oregon Opportunity Grant (OOG) is a grant for Oregon residents funded by the State Of Oregon.
-The Oregon Student Access Commission (OSAC) administers the OOG and determines student’s eligibility.
-In order to qualify for OOG students must: meet general eligibility requirements for federal Title IV programs, have no prior baccalaureate degrees, be enrolled at least half time, show financial need, and meet the application deadlines.
-Application deadlines vary from year to year and are dependent on funding levels; in order to qualify for OOG it is best to complete the FAFSA in early January.
-Awards are prorated based on enrollment status, students who enroll in less than 12 credits will receive 50% of their award.
-Oregon Opportunity Grant awards are not available in summer.
+The Office of Student Access and Completion administers the OOG and determines student’s eligibility.
+In order to qualify for OOG students must: meet general eligibility requirements for financial aid, have no prior baccalaureate degrees, be enrolled at least half time, show financial need, and meet the application deadlines.
+Application deadlines vary from year to year and are dependent on funding levels.
+To qualify for OOG, it is best to complete the FAFSA or ORSAA in early October.